About The Program

 This section of the SPC website serves as one tool in the management of traffic signal systems in Southwestern Pennsylvania by providing a clearinghouse for signal-related information and resources.

-There are a variety of tools that municipalities can use to manage their trafic signal assets.
-This site serves as a ready resource for municipalities to access some of these tools.
-If there are additional materials you would like to add to this site, please contact Domenic D’Andrea at (412) 391-5590 x341 or e-mail email@example.com.
+If there are additional materials you would like to see added to this site, please contact Domenic D’Andrea at (412) 391-5590 x341 or e-mail firstname.lastname@example.org.

 Recent Municipal Maintenance Agreement and Cost Information